-- Assignments & tests - Always make sure you have a backup of your assignments and of your test. - Assignments & tests may be written in either English or French. - Late submissions will not be accepted and no mark will be given after the deadlines. - If you are not satisfied with the grading of an assignment or test, you may request a review within 1 week of grade posting. - Indicate in writing where and why you feel the marks are unjustified and give it back to the instructor for re-grading. - Note that the entire assignment will be re-graded and your grade can go up or down (or stay the same).
+Assignments & tests

+- Always make sure you have a backup of your assignments and of your test. - Late submissions will not be accepted and no mark will be given after the deadlines. - If you are not satisfied with the grading of an assignment or test, you may request a review within 1 week of grade posting. - Indicate in writing where and why you feel the marks are unjustified and give it back to the instructor for re-grading. - Note that the entire assignment will be re-graded and your grade can go up or down (or stay the same).